Kavya-Vasa/Kavya-Vasa/README.md

 🌟 I'm passionate about open source and believe in the power of collaboration to drive innovation forward.
 I'm excited to contribute to projects that make a meaningful impact and to learn from the vibrant community of developers on GitHub.

-📚 Outside of academics, I enjoy [list any hobbies or interests relevant to your profile].
+📚 Outside of academics, I enjoy swimming, cycling, singing, coding, cooking & reading.
 Let's connect and build something awesome together! 🚀